 Our evaluation focused on:

-- Packability: Size and weight, essential for backpacking scenarios.
+- Packability: Size and weight for backpacking.

 - Versatility: Effectiveness across different environments.